ropensci/spatsoc/README.md

 do we want to return vertices strictly for kernel?

+`Both 'coordFields' and '..coordFields' exist in calling scope.
+Please remove the '..coordFields' variable in calling scope for clarity.`

+Check that date column provided has more than one uniqueN and not more than 1million (ha)

 ## TODO
 * check that all functions have proper is null DT and colnames present / it didn't break anything